KLA Digital Logo

 Timeline and Next Steps

-12+ months before deadline: Inventory all AI systems, classify by risk level, identify which require FRIAs, begin collecting information from providers, establish governance structures.
+12+ months before your applicable date: Inventory all AI systems, classify by risk level, identify which require FRIAs, begin collecting information from providers, and establish governance structures.

-6-12 months before deadline: Develop FRIA templates and procedures, train personnel, conduct pilot FRIAs, establish relationships with market surveillance authorities, implement technical measures for human oversight.
+6-12 months before: Develop FRIA templates and procedures, train personnel, conduct pilot FRIAs, and implement technical measures for human oversight.

-3-6 months before deadline: Complete FRIAs for all in-scope systems, document mitigation measures and verify implementation, establish complaint and redress mechanisms, prepare notification submissions.
+3-6 months before: Complete FRIAs for all in-scope systems, document mitigation measures and verify implementation, establish complaint and redress mechanisms, and prepare your Article 27(3) notification submissions.

-Ongoing after compliance: Monitor AI systems for changes requiring FRIA updates, track regulatory guidance from AI Office, conduct periodic reviews, maintain documentation and audit trails.
+Ongoing after compliance: Monitor AI systems for changes requiring FRIA updates, track regulatory guidance from the AI Office (including the awaited official template), conduct periodic reviews, and maintain documentation and audit trails.

 Frequently Asked Questions